Thai military seeks Facebook, Google cooperation with censorship

 The government had no plans to block access to Thailand's 24 million Facebook users, Pisit said.

-Norwegian telecoms group Telenor, which owns a controlling stake in Thailand's second-largest mobile operator, Total Access Communications, said the outage had lasted 55 minutes.
+Norwegian telecoms group Telenor, which owns a controlling stake in Thailand's second-largest mobile operator, Total Access Communications (DTAC.BK), said the outage had lasted 55 minutes.

 "Telenor Group believes in open communication and regrets the consequences this might have had for the people of Thailand," the company said in a statement.